Home

 (1853?-1923)

-Elias "Eli" Minor was born in about 1853, the son of Henry and Mary 'Polly' (Younkin) Minerd.
-No photographs of him are known to exist, and his wife's portrait is seen at left.
+Elias "Eli" Minor was born in about 1853, the son of Henry and Mary "Polly" (Younkin) Minerd (also spelled "Miner" and "Minor").
+No photographs of him are known to exist, and his wife's portrait is seen here.

-He may have been born on his parents' ancestral farm near Kingwood, Somerset County, PA, or at Beeler Station, Marshall County, WV, where his parents moved in the 1850s.
+Eli's birthplace may have been on his parents' ancestral farm near Kingwood, Somerset County, PA, or at Beeler Station, Marshall County, VA (later West Virginia), where his parents moved in the 1850s.

-The family moved again to Greene County, PA when Eli was a boy, and that's where he grew to manhood.
+The family relocated again to Greene County, PA when Eli was a boy, and that's where he grew to manhood.

-In 1884, Eli married Sarah "Elizabeth" King (1865-1936), the daughter of William King of Greene County.
-It is not known how they met, as her girlhood home was on a farm in western Greene County, near the West Virginia line.
+In 1884, when he was 31 years of age, Eli married 19-year-old Sarah "Elizabeth" King (1865-1936), also known as "Lib," the daughter of William King of Greene County.
+It is not known how they met, as her girlhood home was miles away on a farm in western Greene County, near the West Virginia line.

 Eli and Elizabeth's farm near Pursley Creek, as seen in 1990

-The Minors had five sons, seen here, left to right -- Charles Ray Minor and William Thomas Minor in front, and Harold Earl Minor, Albert "Ross" Minor and Porter Owen Minor in back.
+The Minors produced a family of five children, all sons -- Charles Ray Minor and William Thomas Minor in front, and Harold Earl Minor, Albert "Ross" Minor and Porter Owen Minor in back.
 To see a larger version of this photo, click here for our "Photo of the Month" for October 2003.

 Each winter, despite the fact that they were poor, the boys received leather boots with steel toes.
 The boots would last all winter, but when they got wet, they would shrivel and shrink.
 About the first of May, son Ross recalled, the boys were allowed to take off their shoes and play barefoot in the front yard, which was grassy.
 "We could go without shoes the rest of the summer," he said.
 Often the boys carried their dirty clothes to the local spring, built a fire to boil water, and did their washing.